Heswall: Media

 Local news and television programmes are provided by BBC North West and ITV Granada.
 Television signals are received from the Winter Hill TV transmitter.
 Heswall's close proximity to North Wales means that BBC Wales and ITV Cymru Wales can also be received from the Moel-y-Parc TV transmitter.

 Local radio stations are BBC Radio Merseyside, Capital North West & Wales, Heart North West, Smooth Radio North West, Greatest Hits Radio Liverpool & The North West, Hits Radio Liverpool and Wirral Wave Radio, a community-based station.

 The town's local newspapers are the Liverpool Echo and the Wirral Globe.

 Sport

-Heswall F.C., founded in 1891, play at Gayton Park on Brimstage Road and competes in the West Cheshire Association Football League.

-Heswall Lawn Tennis Club, based at Quarry Road East for over 100 years, competes in the Cheshire Lawn Tennis Association's Inter-Club League.
+Heswall Lawn Tennis Club

+Located on Quarry Road East for over 100 years, the club competes in the Cheshire Lawn Tennis Association's Inter-Club League.

+Heswall Golf Club

-Heswall Golf Club, on Cottage Lane, was founded in 1902 and has an 18-hole championship golf course.
+Located on Cottage Lane, the club was founded in 1902 and has an 18-hole championship golf course.

-Cultural references

-Heswall Flower Club is mentioned in the song "This One's For Now" by the band Half Man Half Biscuit on their 2014 album Urge For Offal.
+Heswall Football Club

+Heswall F.C., founded in 1891, plays at Gayton Park on Brimstage Road.
+They compete in the West Cheshire Association Football League.

+In popular culture

 Heswall Village Fete is the scene for Coldplay's "Life in Technicolor II" music video.

 Heswall is the destination on the front of a bus in the 2014 John Lewis Christmas advert, 'Monty The Penguin'.

+Heswall Flower Club is mentioned in the song "The Bane of Constance" by the band Half Man Half Biscuit on their 2014 album Urge For Offal.